BlockchainCommons/developer-web-site/_pages/ur-envelope.md

    wrapped = envelope
 ```
-You can examine what the original CBOR for a `ur:envelope` encoding looks like using a few other tools.
+You can examine the original CBOR for a `ur:envelope` encoding using a few CBOR-related tools.
 Remember that each UR is divided into a self-description (`ur:envelope/`) and a set of minimal [Bytewords](/bytewords/) that encode the CBOR and then provide a checksum (`lftpsoihhsjziniaihoytpsoihjejtjlktjktpsoiaidjlidzmvllokt`).
 To convert the UR back to CBOR, you must first convert the minimal bytewords back to hex.

-Blockchain Commons [`bytewords-cli`](https://github.com/BlockchainCommons/bytewords-cli) provides the easiest way to do so:
+Blockchain Commons' [`bytewords-cli`](https://github.com/BlockchainCommons/bytewords-cli) provides the easiest way to do so:
 ```
 $ bytewords -i minimal -o hex lftpsoihhsjziniaihoytpsoihjejtjlktjktpsoiaidjlidzmvllokt 82d8c965616c696365a1d8c9656b6e6f7773d8c963626f62
 ```
+You can then read that hex using an CBOR tool.

 [cbor2diag](https://github.com/cabo/cbor-diag/tree/master) provides one way to do so:
 ```
 $ cbor2diag -x 82d8c965616c696365a1d8c9656b6e6f7773d8c963626f62